braze-inc/braze-docs/_docs/_api/endpoints/scim/get_see_user_account_information.md

 ## Prerequisites

 To use this endpoint, you'll need a SCIM token.
-You'll use your service origin as the `X-Request-Origin header`.
+You'll use your service origin as the `X-Request-Origin` header.
 For more information, refer to [Automated user provisioning]({{site.baseurl}}/scim/automated_user_provisioning/).

 ## Rate limit